Bytes and Bits

 Harper Davis

-For me, the real strength was Parallel Programming, but I see what you mean about Graphics Programming.
+For me, the real strength was GPGPU, but I see what you mean about GPGPU.

 Jamie Garcia